 We went through three types of metrics: vanity, intermediate and final.

 - Vanity metrics are not worth the attention of an online store.
 They only massage your ego with numbers.

-- Intermediate metrics (micro-conversions) are important to determine what stage of the sales funnel is halting your business.
+- Intermediate metrics (micro-conversions) are essential to determine what stage of the sales funnel is halting your business.
 Once you find out, fix it.
-For example, if your letters are opened/read but you barely get any clicks, it means that the title is right, the timing is right and it is probably design and/or writing that drop the ball.
+For example, if your letters are opened/read but you barely get any clicks, it means that the title is right, the timing is right, and writing drops the ball.

-- Ecommerce metrics (macro-conversions) are the most important for an online store.
+- E-commerce metrics (macro-conversions) are the most important for an online store.
 These metrics help you evaluate any marketing activity in money figures.
-Pay deliberate attention to these metrics.
+Pay careful attention to these metrics.

 TIP: even though we have digital marketing analytics solution we do not set up proper conversion tracking until first sale is made (just simple GA install that it).